 Eye Diseases Linked To Elmiron's Toxicity

-Jed Dietrich, Esq., a Proud Member of the Million Dollar Advocates Forum and American Institute of Personal Injury Attorneys 10 Best Attorneys, and His Outstanding Team of Lawyers at the Dietrich Law Firm P.C.
+Jed Dietrich, Esq. and His Outstanding Team of Lawyers at the Dietrich Law Firm P.C.
 Litigate Relentlessly to Obtain the Highest Monetary Compensation for Victims Who Have Developed Pigmentary Maculopathy After Being Prescribed Elmiron in Buffalo, New York; Niagara Falls, New York; Rochester, New York; Throughout New York State and Beyond.

 Since the United States Food and Drug Administration (FDA) approved Elmiron in 1996, the drug has been prescribed to millions of patients worldwide.
 Janssen Pharmaceuticals Inc., a division of Johnson & Johnson, developed and mass-produced the drug.
 Elmiron is taken to help relieve symptoms commonly associated with interstitial cystitis (IC).
 Interstitial cystitis is a chronic condition that causes severe bladder pain, constant pressure, the need to urinate frequently, and aching throughout the pelvic area.
 Although Elmiron helps treat interstitial cystitis, extensive use of the medication can lead to a degenerative eye disease called pigmentary maculopathy.
 The disease is known for causing blurred vision, sensitivity to light, and even total blindness.

 Jed Dietrich, Esq. has successfully contested to obtain over $175 Million in verdicts and settlements for victims who were injured in Buffalo, New York, throughout New York State, and beyond.
 The Dietrich Law Firm P.C.’s seasoned team has witnessed far too many devastating consequences caused by hazardous and defective medications.
 The Dietrich Law Firm P.C.’s honorable dedication to surpassing your expectations is one of the numerous reasons why you should consider retaining us.
 Our veteran team is available 24 hours a day, 7 days a week, at 716-839-3939, or by filling out the online consultation form.
 We guarantee that no other law firm will work smarter or harder to win your case.Eye Problems Commonly Associated With Elmiron Use